Paul513607/Java-Laboratory/Laboratory10/README10.md

 (+0.5p) Create a SVG representation of the social network, using Apache Batik, or other technology. <br />
 (+0.5p) Upload a HTML document containing the social network representation directly from the application to a Web server.
 You may use JCraft for connecting to a server using SFTP and transferring a file (or a similar solution). <br /> <br />

+We create the model for the application: the User model, which has a @ManyToMany relationship with itself, for the friendships modelling and the Message model, which has the following attributes: two 'id' attributes, for the user who sent and the user who received the message, the 'content' attribute and the 'wasRead' attribute. <br />
+We implement the required commands and we use the Repositories for the model to add/extract data from the Database.
+Each command is a separate class, which implements the Command interface. <br />
+For each client thread, we set a timeout on the socket.
+When that time is up, the server's ServerSocket will be stopped, so no more accepting user connections.
+Same will happend is the user sends the command 'stop'.
+The server will keep count of the number of connections, and it will stop after a user sends 'stop' and all the connections have been closed. <br />
+Using the class TestSVGGen we generate a SVG based on the drawing we do in Swing's Graphics2D.
+The drawing is based on the database data. <br />
+Using the class SftpHandler we create a session on localhost, port 22 and, using the sftp protocol we upload the previously created SVG file only the server's "home". <br /> <br />

 # Bonus10
 Create a command that returns various properties of the social network.
 You may use JGraphT or other library. <br />
 Using a maximum network flow algorithm, determine the structural cohesion of the network.
 You may want to read this (combinatorial applications of network flows). <br /> <br />

+We start by creating the classes UserFriendship and UserGraph (which implements JGraptT's Graph<User, UserFriendship> interface), in order to model our social network as a graph. <br />
+We implement the class ProprietiesAnalyzer, which will find cliques (groups of friends) in out social network.
+We implement the command "proprieties" in order for users to view such cliques. <br />
+We also implement the class MaximumFlowAlgorithm, which applies JGraphT's EdmondsKarpMFImpl, in order to find the maximum flow between two users of our network. <br /> <br />